 Hiking farther (approximately 2 hours), we saw Philex Mines and the dam.

-And at last we reached our destination.
+And at last, we reached our destination.
 It was 1814 meters above sea level.
-The toil and sweat were totally paid off.
+The toil and sweat were paid off.

 (Fun Trivia) This (picture) rock is called the “Gungal Rock”.
 Elvira said that the star was from the Japanese colonizers which represents that there were hidden treasures at that place.

-Like what Mike Tyson said “ I’m a dreamer.
-I have to dream and reach for the stars, and if I miss a star then I grab a handful of clouds.” but for us we didn’t miss our star and we merrily grabbed a handful of clouds.
+Like Mike Tyson said “ I’m a dreamer.
+I have to dream and reach for the stars, and if I miss a star then I grab a handful of clouds.” but for us, we didn’t miss our star and we merrily grabbed a handful of clouds.

 - Jeepney to Mt.
 Ulap: P24.00 (Student)